 3. Partner with a Medical Billing Service

-Whatever the causes of a low net collection rate, partnering with a reputable medical billing service is one of the fastest and easiest ways to turn this key revenue metric around.
+Whatever the causes of a low net collection ratio, partnering with a reputable medical billing service is one of the fastest and easiest ways to turn this key revenue metric around.
 Outsourcing your medical billing process over to a third party also frees up time for office staff to focus on providing the best service and care possible.
 Instead of spending hours on the phones trying to collect outstanding payments, a medical billing company can focus on expanding the practice’s patient base and improving the practice’s healthcare experience to better retain the patients it already has.

 NCG Medical has four decades of experience with handling coding and billing issues for a variety of healthcare practices.
 We understand that each practice is unique and requires a customized solution that aligns with its long-term goals.
 That’s why we work closely with our clients to help them set up the medical billing services and solutions that meet their specific needs and allows them to deliver the best care possible.
 To find out what we can do for your practice, contact our team today for a consultation.